projetmbc-tools/for-dev/src2prod/README.md

 #### How to do that?

-Here is how to acheive a whole selective copy of `src` folder to `texiteasy` one.
+Here is how to acheive a whole selective copy of the `src` folder to the `texiteasy` one.
 We will suppose the use of the `cd` command to go inside `TeXitEasy` before using the following script.

 ~~~python
 from src2prod import *